romanmurzac/DrivenPath/chapter_10/README.md

 ![Image 10.2](../media/image_10.2.PNG)

 #### Add style to dashboard
-The dashboard is created and running localy, but stil it needs some style.\
+The dashboard is created and running locally, but still it needs some style.\
-Create a directory `assets` and inside of the directory create a file named `styles.css` and paste the content from below.
+Create a directory `assets` and inside the directory create a file named `styles.css` and paste the content from below.
 Now the dashboard looks as in image below.
 ```
 body {
     font-family: Arial, sans-serif;